 Those seeking a flexible curriculum can enroll in the BS in integrated professional studies; using experiential learning, students cultivate core skills and proficiencies specific to one of four focus industries: management; service; health and wellness; and arts, entertainment, and media.
 Students may transfer up to 64 credits from a community college, or an unlimited number from four-year colleges, into the school’s degree completion programs.

 The University of North Carolina-Greensboro is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 30. Fort Hays State University

 Located in the heart of Kansas, Fort Hays State University serves as a leader in distance education.
-The school offers 50 online degrees designed specifically for adult learners.
+The school offers over 200 online degrees and certificates designed specifically for adult learners.
 Students can study at anytime and from anywhere, earning bachelor’s degrees in fields like accounting, health studies, management, and sociology.